Ceasar/dotfiles/README.md

 ## Accumulated Knowledge

-Unix is confusing and not discoverable.
-Therefore, as much as possible, everything should be documented and accumulated in order to avoid having to relearn anything.
+Many existing interfaces for various tools are confusing, undiscoverable, and not worth remembering.
+Therefore, as much as possible, everything should be documented and stored in order to avoid having to relearn anything.

 ## Shell independence

 Wherever possible, aliases and exports should be shell independent.
 This is important because sometimes I might not have access to certain shells on certain machines.

 To facilitate this, each shell of interest should source the `.rc` file when relevant, and all aliases should go in there.

 ### Machine independence

 Occasionally I have commands that only make sense on one-machine.
 These commands are not included in this repo (and should not be).
 The point of this repo is to have a universal setup on whatever machine I'm using.

 This could be a problem if I just were to dump all my aliases inside of the `.rc` file.
 To fix this, machine-specific configuration files should go into a `.localrc` file, which `.rc` sources at the bottom.